 Firstly: What is an ETF?

-ETF stands for Exchange Traded Fund and is an investment product you can buy and sell via a stock exchange.
-Essentially, it is a fund comprised of a group of stocks or other assets that typically have an underlying theme.
-Popular ETFs include funds comprised of high dividend-yielding stocks or high growth-potential stocks.
-When you purchase an ETF, you split your investment across a wide range of assets, taking a small ownership position in each.
+In case you don’t know, ETF stands for Exchange Traded Fund and is an investment product you can buy and sell via a stock exchange.
+Essentially, it is a fund comprised of a group of stocks that typically have an unifying theme.
+Popular ETFs include large-cap stocks, growth stocks, and dividend stocks.
+When you purchase an ETF, you split your investment across a wide range of stocks, taking a small ownership position in each.

-Knowing this, when asked about an art ETF, I presume that the enquirer wants to know if there is some investment product where your funds get split over many artworks, helping them diversify risk, but also, giving them access to fractional shares of high-dollar-value work.
+Knowing this, when asked about an art ETF, I believe they want to know if there is some investment product where you can split your funds over many artworks, and taking ownership of fractional shares of million dollar artwork.

-While no art ETF example like this exists on any major stock exchange, there are 3 substitutes that could give you a similar kind of exposure.
+While no art ETF like this exists on any major stock exchange, I’ve identified 3 substitutes that could give you a similar kind of exposure.

-Of the two, Yieldstreet’s offering is closest to an ETF because its funds are diversified across many artworks.
+Of the two, Yieldstreet is probably closest to a pure art ETF because it lets you diversify across many artworks with one investment.
 Take Yieldstreet’s Art Equity Fund IV for example, which is comprised of paintings from artists including Jean-Michel Basquiat, Damien Hirst, Edward Ruscha, and Lucio Fontana, among others.
+This Fund has a minimum investment requirement of $10,000.
 Like a stock ETF, Yieldstreet actively monitors the performance of the artworks in the fund and will adjust as needed in an attempt to minimize risk and maximize returns to investors.

 - UBS Group (SWX: UBSG) – a collection of more than 35,000 artworks